msgpack/msgpack-java/msgpack-jackson/README.md

 ### Serialize/Deserialize POJO as MessagePack array type to keep compatibility with msgpack-java:0.6

 In msgpack-java:0.6 or earlier, a POJO was serliazed and deserialized as an array of values in MessagePack format.
-The order of values depended on an internal order of a Java class's variables and it was a naive way and caused some issues since Java class's variables order isn't guaranteed over Java implementations.
+The order of values depended on an internal order of Java class's variables and it was a naive way and caused some issues since Java class's variables order isn't guaranteed over Java implementations.

 On the other hand, jackson-databind serializes and deserializes a POJO as a key-value object.
 So this `jackson-dataformat-msgpack` also handles POJOs in the same way.
 As a result, it isn't compatible with msgpack-java:0.6 or earlier in serialization and deserialization of POJOs.